taoma-commits/leetCode/ALGS.md

 ### Topological sort
 * DAG: directed acyclic graph.
 * Topological sort: can you redraw a DAG so that every arrow points upwards?
-* Solution: DFS + postorder stack.
+* Solution: DFS + post-order stack.
   - push a vertex into stack if it is done.

+> **Proposition.** Reverse DFS post-order of a DAG is a topological sort.

-* Proof of correctness: for an edge $v \rightarrow w$ if we are currently at v there are 3 cases as follows.
+Proof of correctness: for an edge $v \rightarrow w$ if we are currently at v there are 3 cases as follows.
  - w is done before v.
  - w is not visited therefore will be done before v.
  - w is visited but not returned to. (impossible in DAG)

 So every vertex pointed by an edge from v is done before v is done. :coffee:

 > Alternate solution to Topological sort: BFS + in-degree
     - Scan all vertices and record their in-degree's in an array.